AmazingAng/WTF-Solidity/Languages/en/13_Inheritance_en/readme.md

 }

 contract Identifier is Base1 {

-    // Calculate the value of a number divided by 2 and divided by 3, respectively, but the parameters passed in must be multiples of 2 and 3 function getExactDividedBy2And3(uint _dividend) public exactDividedBy2And3(_dividend) pure returns(uint, uint) {
+    // Calculate _dividend/2 and _dividend/3, but the _dividend must be a multiple of 2 and 3
+    function getExactDividedBy2And3(uint _dividend) public exactDividedBy2And3(_dividend) pure returns(uint, uint) {
         return getExactDividedBy2And3WithoutModifier(_dividend);
     }

-    // Calculate the value of a number divided by 2 and divided by 3, respectively function getExactDividedBy2And3WithoutModifier(uint _dividend) public pure returns(uint, uint){
+    // Calculate _dividend/2 and _dividend/3
+    function getExactDividedBy2And3WithoutModifier(uint _dividend) public pure returns(uint, uint){
         uint div2 = _dividend / 2;
         uint div3 = _dividend / 3;